MicrosoftDocs/PowerShell-Docs/reference/v3/Management/Set-Location.md

 Required: False
 Position: 1
 Default value:
-Accept pipeline input: true (ByValue, ByPropertyName) Accept wildcard characters: False
+Accept pipeline input: True (ByValue, ByPropertyName) Accept wildcard characters: False
 ```

 ### -StackName
 Makes the specified location stack the current location stack.
 Enter a location stack name.
-To indicate the unnamed default location stack, type "$null" or an empty string \(""\).
+To indicate the unnamed default location stack, type "$null" or an empty string ("").

 The Location cmdlets act on the current stack unless you use the StackName parameter to specify a different stack.